FAQ

 Piano: 5 through adult; Guitar: 10 through adult.

-At our teaching studios in Rancho Santa Margarita, Camarillo, and Dana Point, California.
-Also, Virtual Online Lessons for Guitar and Piano are available no matter where you are located, as long as you have a good Internet connection, webcam, and microphone.
+At our teaching studios are in Rancho Santa Margarita, Camarillo, and Dana Point, California.
+Also, Virtual Online Lessons for Guitar and Piano are available no matter where you are located, as long as you have a good Internet connection, webcam, microphone, and headphones or ear pods.
 Usually, a laptop computer is good enough for online lessons.

 How badly do you want to learn?
 Honestly, the more the better.
 As a general guideline, we say you need to practice at least as long as your lesson is, every day.